 - Genetic mutations: The BRCA1 gene mutation puts someone at higher risk of TNBC.

-Another factor is that in the U.S., obesity disproportionately affects Black people.
+Another factor is that in the United States, obesity disproportionately affects Black people.
+Recent research suggests that

 Obesity increases the risk of developing TNBC.
 A 2016 study found that premenopausal women with a BMI of 30 or above had an